 Finally, you may ask why doesn’t everyone do a Separation Agreement?
 You cannot be forced to sign any contract and you should not do so “just to get it over with.”
 Negotiations can be long and drawn out, which is frustrating.
 In those situations, court may be your answer.

 The attorneys at Perry, Bundy, Plyler & Long, LLP are well versed in family law and can guide you during this process.
 If you are thinking about divorce or separation, we can help.
-Contact our office for further information.
+Contact our attorneys in Monroe, NC for further information.